Personal Injury FAQs

 | What happens if I am unable to return to work after my accident?

-Part of your damages in a personal injury case are past/future loss of earning capacity.
+Part of your damages in a personal injury case is past/future loss of earning capacity.

 | What should I say to the insurance company after my accident?